AmeeraMOhammed/Graduation-project-front-End/README.md

 - **Development Tools**: Android Studio is used for testing and deployment on Android devices, with Redux Toolkit for state management.

 ## Publication
-This project has been published in the Journal of Physics: Conference Series.
+This project has been published in the IOP Journal.
 You can access the full paper here:
 [FaciaFix: AI-Based Mobile Application for Diagnosis and Classification of Facial Paralysis](https://iopscience.iop.org/article/10.1088/2057-1976/ad8094)

 ## Contributions